candicechen016/Data-cleaning/README.md

 **My part:**
 * This Notebook contains Japan and part of US.
 We combined cleaned parts in another tool.
 * Uesd Python as major cleaning tool.
 Used Excel for the final step of correcting some typos in Japanese city names.
-* More detailed processing steps documented in the Jupyter notebook file, IS537 Data Cleaning Final Project.ipynb.*
+* More detailed processing steps documented in the Jupyter notebook file, cleaning_process.ipynb.
 * My tidy version is startbucks_jp_us2132_cleaned.csv.